dotanuki-labs/bitrise-reports/README.md

     --starting=2021-02-01 \
     --ending=2021-02-28
 ```
 you should get something like that on your CLI

 ![](.github/assets/showcase-cli.png)

-The full list CLI options :
+The complete list CLI options:

 | Option   | Details                                    | Required  |
 |----------|--------------------------------------------|-----------|